Meet our Patron and Trustees

 Trustee

 Alyson was born in Alnwick and has lived and worked in Northumberland as a Registered Mental Health nurse.
-She started in the NHS in 1986 and Mental health and well-being has always been her priority for patients and staff.
-She currently works part time in Nortumbria health care as a deputy director after flexi retiring.
-She has experience of managing a range of acute and community services.
+She started in the NHS in 1986 and Mental health and well-being have always been her priority for patients and staff.
+She currently works part-time in Northumbria Health Care as a deputy director after flexi retiring.
+She has experience in managing a range of acute and community services.

 TRUSTEE RESPONSIBILITIES